Burke, Wills, King and Yandruwandha National Heritage Place: The Burke and Wills Expedition 1860-1861

 Melbourne was 23 years old in 1858, and had been established as the Colony of Victoria for just seven years.
 Citizens of the Australian colonies at that time knew very little of the "ghastly blank" in the centre of the continent.
 In 1860 the Royal Society of Victoria established the Exploration Committee.
-The committee was a consortium of Victoria's scientific, social and economic elite charged with organising the Victorian Exploring Expedition.
+The committee was a consortium of Victoria's scientific, social and economic elite charged with organizing the Victorian Exploring Expedition.
 The Victorian Exploring Expedition was the most "lavishly equipped exploration party in Australian history" assembled for the purpose of crossing the continent and incorporating the unclaimed grazing land into its territory.
 The Victorian Exploring Expedition was posthumously renamed the "Burke and Wills Expedition".
 The expedition involved 19 men, 26 camels, 23 horses, and several supply wagons.

 The expedition was led by Robert Burke, an Irish superintendent, who was "...a product of that heroic age of empire which believed that a gentleman of good breeding with a confident military manner and an impressive beard must make an effective leader".
-Burke was a hot tempered man known for his penchant for gambling and the opposite sex.
+Burke was considered a hot tempered man known for his penchant for gambling and the opposite sex.
 Burke's prowess did not extend to the field of exploration and was notorious for not having a sense of direction.
 A local newspaper once wrote that Burke "could not tell the north from the south in broad daylight, and the Southern Cross as a guide was a never ending puzzle to him".
 During the process of selecting an expedition leader, rival factions emerged within the Exploration Committee who each championed their own man.
 Burke's appointment was highly controversial and attracted criticism from the media who questioned his experience and suitability for the position.

 The members of the expedition party generally fell into two categories; the scientists and the labourers.
 The scientific members of the party included William Wills who was the party's surveyor, meteorological and astronomical observer and originally the third-in-command.
 Wills was a talented and devout scientist who had a passion for the Australian outback; his cool and collected manner helped to balance out Burke's temper and capricious nature.
-Dr Hermann Beckler was the medical officer and botanist.
+Dr. Hermann Beckler was the medical officer and botanist.
 Ludwig Becker completed the scientific contingent and was recruited for the position of naturalist.

 The Exploration Committee, conscious of Stuart's expeditions, ordered the party to travel quickly; a directive at odds with the amount of equipment being transported which reportedly included twelve sets of dandruff brushes, four enema kits, a large bathtub and an oak and cedar table complete with stools.
 The equipment was estimated to weigh in excess of 20 tonnes including food that was expected to last two years.